 Anbox utilizes the host machine kernel and resources to run the Android OS instead of creating an emulated system.
 As a result of this, Anbox works fluently and swiftly to run apps on its free Android emulator.

-Additionally, Anbox features a unique model of leveraging LXC containers to completely separate Android OS from the host machine.
-Doing so, it works more like a virtual machine and makes a user feel like they’re using a handheld Android smartphone.
+Additionally, Anbox features a unique model of leveraging LXC containers to separate Android OS from the host machine completely.
+Doing so works more like a virtual machine and makes users feel like they’re using a handheld Android smartphone, making it one of the best Android emulators for Linux.

 Key features of Anbox: